gunthercox/ChatterBot/docs/conversations.rst

 =============

 ChatterBot supports the ability to have multiple concurrent conversations.
-A conversations is where the chat bot interacts with a person, and supporting multiple concurrent conversations means that the chat bot can have multiple different conversations with different people at the same time.
+A conversations is where the :term:`chat bot` interacts with a person, and supporting multiple concurrent conversations means that the chat bot can have multiple different conversations with different people at the same time.